No, I Don’t Need to “Just Try Harder”

 One of the most frustrating aspects of ADHD is not a symptom or side effect, but the judgment we endure everyday from people who question whether ADHD is real.
 Next time someone tells you to “just focus” or “try harder,” respond with one of these pointed comebacks.

 How many times has a friend, loved one, or coworker seen you struggling as a parent, with your relationships, or at work, and told you that ADHD isn’t real or that it’ll get easier if you “just try harder”?
-Here, adults with attention deficit hyperactivity disorder (ADHD) who’ve had enough share their comebacks to these painful words.
+Here, adults with attention deficit hyperactivity disorder (ADHD or ADD) who’ve had enough share their comebacks to these painful words.

 The Sarcastic Reply

 “You’re right.
 I’ve always been a slacker and a bit of a masochist.
 So whenever you see me pulling my ‘lazy bit,’ you should clean up my desk in a way that suits you.
 And when I find myself getting behind and start to panic, you should take over.
 You’re so good at fixing things, and I know I can count on you to do a fantastic job!” -Lemelia, North Carolina

 “How well can you stay on task with a fly buzzing around your head?
 That’s what it’s like in my world.
 It isn’t about trying harder, it’s about trying to keep the most important things in the front of my brain while swatting the ‘flies’ away.” -Kaeli, Kansas

 “I wish you could live my life for just one day.” -An ADDitude Reader

 “You may be good at A, B, and C, but I am great at D, E, and F.” -Joanne, New Jersey

 “You have no idea how hard I try!” -Nancy, Kansas

 The Bold Approach